Getting in and out of the car

 A Blue Badge allows people with disabilities to park closer to their destination.
 Find out more about about eligibility, how to apply and how to use the permit in our guide:

-Whether you’re planning to take a break abroad or go on a day trip, there are things to consider if you have reduced ...
+Whether you’re planning to take a holiday or go on a day trip, here's what to consider if you have reduced mobility.